sushmithaJeyaraj33/SQL_Training/README_Day3_Complex_Data_Representation_Analysis.md

 This query assigns **1 to 4 additional random inventors** to every patent using `CROSS JOIN LATERAL`.
 The lateral join executes the subquery for each patent individually, ensuring that every patent receives a unique set of inventors.
 The `ROW_NUMBER()` function generates the inventor sequence, while excluding the patent's original inventor avoids duplicate assignments.

 ---

-# 1. Create Patent Inventor Array
+# 2. Create Patent Inventor ARRAY

 ## Objective

-Represent each patent with all associated inventor names in a single ARRAY column.
+Represent each patent with **all its associated inventor names stored in a single ARRAY column**.
+This satisfies the requirement of grouping multiple inventors into one field, making ARRAY-based querying and analysis efficient.

-## SQL
+---

+## Create Patent Inventor ARRAY Table

 ```sql
 CREATE TABLE patents_1.patent_inventor_array AS

 SELECT
     publication_number,
     ARRAY_AGG(inventor_name ORDER BY inventor_name) AS inventor_array